DACOR

 Event Description

 Please note this is a hybrid event - you have the option to attend in person or virtually.
 Registrations are required for all attendees.
 For in-person attendees, the event will run from 11:45 am - 2 pm and will include lunch.
-The live stream will begin at 12:45 pm (virtual attendees will be sent a link for the event via email).
+The live stream will begin at 12:50 pm (virtual attendees will be sent a link for the event via email).

 Join the Latin American and Caribbean Luncheon Group at DACOR to welcome the new Secretary General of the Organization for American States, Albert R. Ramdin, who will share his priorities and discuss the critical issues that the OAS will need to address during his 5-year term.
-Former US ambassadors to the OAS Luigi Einaudi, John Maisto, Roger Noriega and Frank Mora, who served under different US presidential administrations, will provide their insights based on their OAS experience immediately after the SG’s presentation..
+Former US ambassadors to the OAS John Maisto, Roger Noriega and Frank Mora, who served under different US presidential administrations, will provide their insights based on their OAS experience immediately after the SG’s presentation..

 A staunch advocate for multilateralism and principled diplomacy, Mr. Ramdin brings to the role more than three decades of service in high-level positions, including as Assistant Secretary General of the OAS from 2005 to 2015, during which time he played a key role in advancing dialogue, conflict resolution, and hemispheric cooperation.
 In 2020, he was appointed Minister of Foreign Affairs, International Business, and International Cooperation of Suriname, a position he held until his election as Secretary General.
 In that role, he deepened Suriname’s engagement with regional and global partners and promoted policies for sustainable development and democratic strengthening.

 John F. Maisto, Ambassador (ret.) is a thirty-eight year former career member of the U.S. Foreign Service.
-He was Ambassador to Venezuela (1997-2000), Nicaragua (1993-1996), and the Organization of American States (2003-2006).
+He was Ambassador to Nicaragua (1993-96), Venezuela (1997-2000), and the Organization of American States (2003-2006).
 He was Senior Director for the Western Hemisphere at the National Security Council and, concurrently, Special Assistant to the President, 2001-2003.
 He was Foreign Affairs Adviser at U.S. Southern Command, 2000-2001.
 He served at the State Department as Deputy Assistant Secretary for Central America, 1992-93, and Deputy U.S. Permanent Representative at the U.S. Mission to the OAS, 1989-92.
-He was deputy Chief of Mission in Panama, 1986-89, in the build-up to the transition to elected government.
-Previously at the State Department he was Deputy Director and then Director of Philippine Affairs, 1982-1986, during the People Power transition to democracy.
+He was deputy Chief of Mission in Panama, 1986-89, in the build-up to the transition to an elected government.
+Previously, at the State Department he was Deputy Director and then Director of Philippine Affairs, 1982-1986, during the People Power transition to democracy.
 His additional assignments included Argentina, Bolivia, Costa Rica, and the Philippines.

 He currently is a Director of the Miami-based U.S. Education Finance Group.
 He also serves as a Director of ECI, a Central America-based resort and retirement company, and Senior Consultant on International Development at Arizona State University.
-Since 2012 he has been President of the Washington-based US-Philippines Society.
+Since 2012, he has been President of the Washington-based US-Philippines Society.
 He writes and speaks on U.S. foreign policy; trade, investment and growth; democratic transitions; Western Hemisphere and East Asia-Pacific regional issues; security and defense matters; and international education.

 Ambassador (Ret.)
 Roger F. Noriega has more than three decades of public policy experience focusing on U.S. interests in the Western Hemisphere.
 After a 10-year career on Capitol Hill, he was appointed by President George W. Bush (and confirmed by the Senate) to senior State Department posts.
 Ambassador Noriega’s breadth and depth of experience and contacts offer strategic vision and practical insight for clients with interests in the Americas.
 He is the founder and managing director of the consultant firm, Vision Americas LLC, which has teams in Washington and Bogotá.